Having Twitter suspensions and landing in Twitter jail gave me more insights into how long they can last: for hours, days, or indefinitely.

 Thank You Twitter Friends

-Thank you to everyone who emailed me, sent me private messages with screenshots to find out what happened to my Twitter account.
+Thank you to everyone who emailed me, and sent me private messages with screenshots to find out what happened to my Twitter account.
 It’s so nice to know fellow bloggers and content marketers have your back in these situations!

 Have you ever ended up in Twitter Jail?